balena-io/docs/shared/getDeviceOnDash/hummingboard.md

 Put the SD card into your device, and connect either the ethernet cable or WiFi adapter.
 Now power up the device by inserting the micro usb cable.

-It can take a few minutes for the device to boot up and appear on the dashboard, so grab some tea while you wait.
+It can take a few minutes for the device to boot up and appear on the dashboard.

 <!-- TODO: get insert gif for hummingboard -->
 <!-- ![insert SD](/img/BBB/sd_card_BBB.jpg) -->